DeboDong/cerebellum_gradients_schizophrenia/README.md

 # cerebellum_gradients_schizophrenia
-This is the matlab repository for the cerebellar gradient analysis in schizophrenia with preprocessed images (4D,nii) as input, which can be applied to other disorders.
+This is the matlab repository for the cerebellar gradient analysis in schizophrenia with preprocessed images (4D,nii) as input, which can be applied to investigate cerebellar gradient of other disorders.
+It can construct cerebellar-cerebellar, cerebellar-cerebral, cerebral-cerebellar FC gradient.

 Requirements:
 matlab >=2017b, SPM12 and preprocessed images (4D,nii)